torognes/swarm/README.md

 <a name="linearization"/>
 ### Linearization ###

-Amplicons written on two lines are easier to manipulate: one line for the fasta header, one line for the sequence (tested with GNU Awk 4.0.1).
+Swarm accepts wrapped fasta files as well as linear fasta files.
+However, linear fasta files where amplicons are written on two lines (one line for the fasta header, one line for the sequence) are much easier to manipulate.
+For instance, many post-clustering queries can be easily done with `grep` when fasta files are linear.
+You can use the following code to linearize your fasta files.
+Code tested with GNU Awk 4.0.1.

 ```
 awk 'NR==1 {print ; next} {printf /^>/ ? "\n"$0"\n" : $1} END {printf "\n"}' amplicons.fasta > amplicons_linearized.fasta